Automattic/jetpack/docs/development-environment.md

 `yarn lint` will check syntax and style in the following JavaScript pieces:

-* All the frontend JavaScript that Jetpack relies on.
+* All the front end JavaScript that Jetpack relies on.
 * All the JavaScript present in the Admin Page Single Page App for Jetpack.

 ```sh